Baddegama Samitha Thera

 Baddegama Samitha Thera also simply known as Samitha Thera (14 September 1952 - 30 May 2021: පූජ්ය බද්දේගම සමිත හිමි) was a Sri Lankan Buddhist monk and a politician.
 A member of the Lanka Sama Samaja Party (LSSP), Ven.
 Baddegama Samitha Thera was a member of the Sri Lankan Parliament for Galle District from 2001 to 2004.
 He represented the Southern Provincial Council under United People's Freedom Alliance.
 Samitha Thera is regarded as the first ever Buddhist monk to enter the Parliament of Sri Lanka.

 Early life

 He was born on 14 September 1952 at Opatha Naiduwa Estate in Baddegama, Dominion of Ceylon (now Sri Lanka).
-He became a novice on 24 June 1965 and was ordained Upasampada on June 25, 1972.
+His birth name was Harold Thrimavithana and became a novice monk on 24 June 1965.
+Later he was ordained with Upasampada on June 25, 1972 at the age of 20.
 He was a student of Ven.
 Ganegama Sri Saranankara Thera and received his primary education from Opatha Government College; Baddegama Rathanasara College, and Baddegama Rathanasara Vidya Pirivena.

 He entered Kelaniya University in 1976, and got involved in student politics by becoming an active member of the left-wing student movement at the university.
 He also served as the president of the student wing.
 But in 1978 his studentship at the university was suspended due to a student clash that occurred.
 He was not allowed to complete his degree at the Kelanya University.